asarejohn001/add-delegates-to-mailbox/README.md

 Imagine you have to do this to more than 10 users.
 It is best to use a script.

 # About the script, [add-delegates-to-mailbox.ps1](add-delegates-to-mailbox.ps1)
-I wrote the script toL
+I wrote the script to:
-1.
+1. test